Administrative & Staff Job Classifications

 Levels in series: 1

-CLASS SUMMARY: The Special Assistant is a stand-alone classification in the administrative support - professional series.
+The Special Assistant is a stand-alone classification in the administrative support - professional series.
 Incumbent is responsible for performing professional level duties in planning, coordinating and implementing events in support of College programs, services, and/or activities.

 TYPICAL CLASS ESSENTIAL DUTIES These duties are a representative sample; position assignments may vary.